keijiro/Pcx/README.md

 ![Points](https://i.imgur.com/aY4QMtb.png)
 ![Points](https://i.imgur.com/jJAhLI2.png)

-The size of points can be adjusted by the material properties.
+The size of points can be adjusted by changing the material properties.

 ![Inspector](https://i.imgur.com/gEMmxTH.png)

 These size properties are only supported on some platforms; It may work with OpenGLCore and Metal, but never work with D3D11/12.

-This methods is also used when the point size is set to zero in `PointCloudRenderer`.
+This method is also used when the point size is set to zero in `PointCloudRenderer`.

 ### Disk (geometry shader)